nicc777/kubernetes-from-scratch/chapter_04/README.md

 Once you see something like `ingress-nginx-controller-55bc4f5576-v774x   1/1   Running    0   100s`, the ingress controller should be ready.

-To text, run the following commands:
+To test, run the following commands:

 ```shell
 export POD_NAMESPACE=ingress-nginx